ManuNeuro/cortana/README.md

 **Done:**

-- [x] Simplification of app launching
+- [x] Simplification of app launching for users
 - [x] Adding preprompt options (persona, text, voice, role)
 - [x] Adding API key manager + encryption
 - [x] Adding a light icon when Cortana is in the active mode
 - [x] Adding a shutdown button when in active mode
+- [x] Adding more option for speech-to-text and text-to-speech.
+- [x] Adding model and roles selection directly in the app.
+- [x] Transfering the app towards CustomTk.
+- [x] Adding an external window for active mode.

 **In the future:**

-- [ ] Adding more option for speech-to-text and text-to-speech.
-- [ ] Adding pre-defined persona and roles in selection directly in the app
 - [ ] Adding a voice and record button to use with the passive mode